elineri/Kurs5_TimeReportingSystem/README.md

 ### Interface
 I have chosen to use one interface for all classes.
 All classes use five base methods (GetAll, GetSingle, Add, Update and Delete) and then there are three class specific methods (EmployeeReportedTime, ProjectEmployees, EmployeeReportedTimeWeek).
 Instead of creating more interfaces I have chosen just to not implement the class specific methods in the classes where it's not needed to keep the program more readable and simple.
 If this was a bigger program it might be a good idea to create more interfaces.

-## API-CALLS FOR PROJECT REQUIREMENTS
+## API CALLS FOR PROJECT REQUIREMENTS
 ### 1. Get detailed information about a specific employee and their time reports
 - https://localhost:44397/api/employees/time/1
 - For another employee change